Audio Systems for Boats!

 Degree of Water Tolerance

-The degree of water tolerance is self-explanatory and should be present in all marine audio systems.
+The degree of water tolerance is self-explanatory and should be present in all audio systems.
 The difference in degree of water tolerance stems from the construction of the audio system as well as its rating.
 Water-resistant sound systems are capable of functioning even under rainy conditions but will cease to function when submerged in water.
 On the other hand, waterproof marine stereos have a certain degree of survivability that still allows them to function even after being submerged underwater for several minutes.

 Build quality determines the longevity of the marine audio system.
 Build quality also determines the protection that the sound system has against water.
-It should be remembered that marine audio systems are always subjected to water and therefore should have the best build quality.
+It should be remembered that this systems are always subjected to water and therefore should have the best build quality.
 Normally, build quality is determined by the brand of the audio system.
-Notable brands such as Polk, JL Audio, and Pioneer ensure maximum build quality for their waterproof marine stereos.
+Notable brands such as Polk, JL Audio, and Pioneer ensure maximum build quality for their stereos.
 The materials used in constructing the audio system also falls under this category.
 Materials that are used to create this kind of device usually consists of stainless steel metal and its derivatives although high-grade plastic can also be used.